-If you are owed money for labor or materials furnished to a state or federal construction project, the most effective way to preserve your right to payment – and ultimately to get paid – is to file a payment bond claim.
+If you are owed money for labor or materials furnished to a state or federal construction project, the most effective way to preserve your right to payment – and ultimately to get paid – is to speak with a specialized New Orleans bond claims lawyer and file a payment bond claim.

 Recover Payment from The State or Federal Government

 While there are many “forms” in the marketplace, it can be a huge mistake to file a payment bond claim without legal representation.
-The Miller Act (which governs bond claims for federal projects) and corresponding state bond laws are complex, with many rules that must be strictly followed for the bond claim to have legal effect.
-Having an attorney prepare your bond claim means you can get legal advice about your specific rights, the dollar value of your claim, the type of claim you should file, what information must be included, and more.
+The Miller Act (which governs bond claims for federal projects) and corresponding state bond laws are complex, with many rules that must be strictly followed for New Orleans bond claims to have legal effect.
+Having an attorney prepare your New Orleans bond claims means you can get legal advice about your specific rights, the dollar value of your claim, the type of claim you should file, what information must be included, and more.

 A construction payment bond is a contract bond that guarantees that suppliers, laborers and subcontractors get paid for their work and materials, even if the primary contractor fails to fulfill this obligation directly.
 Such a bond is usually issued alongside a performance bond that assures there is money to pay a substitute if the work of a contractor never gets done.